Horace Vernet: Early career

-Vernet was born to Carle Vernet, another famous painter, who was himself a son of Claude Joseph Vernet.
+Vernet was born to painter Carle Vernet, who was himself a son of Claude-Joseph Vernet, also a painter.
 He was born in the Paris Louvre, while his parents were staying there during the French Revolution.
 Vernet quickly developed a disdain for the high-minded seriousness of academic French art work which was distinguished by art influenced by Classicism, and decided to paint subjects taken mostly from contemporary life.
 During his early career, when Napoleon Bonaparte was in power, he began depicting the French soldier in a more familiar, vernacular manner rather than in an idealized, Davidian fashion; he was just twenty when he exhibited the Taking of an Entrenched Camp Some other of his paintings that represent French soldiers in a more direct, less idealizing style, include Dog of the Regiment, Trumpeter's Horse, and Death of Poniatowski.